Our Services

 Swallowing difficulties with liquids and/or solid foods (dysphagia)

-We work with individuals recovering from illness or injury, managing neurological conditions, or facing age-related changes, helping them strengthen or adapt these skills to improve independence and confidence.
-Therapy is tailored to each person’s goals and may include real-life tasks, strategy training, and support for communication and daily routines.
+We work with individuals ages 0-18 years old who have challenges in gross motor skills in both habilitative and rehabilitative settings.
+Therapy focuses on helping our clients strengthen or adapt these skills to improve independence and confidence.
+Therapy is tailored to each person’s goals and may include real-life tasks, home exercise programs, and caregiver training/support for carryover into daily routines.

 Getting Started